Travel Support

 What to do:

-- If approved, the DGS will use the DGS Endorsement for Travel Support google form to submit the application and a short statement of support to the UMD Graduate Office.
-Note: To upload the application to the google form, first save it to your Drive, or download it as a pdf.
+3. If approved, the DGS will use the DGS Endorsement for Travel Support google form to submit the application and a short statement of support to the UMD Graduate Office.
+Note to DGSs: To upload the application to the google form, first save it to your Drive, or download it as a pdf.

 Next steps:

-- If approved, the funds will be transferred to your program office.
+1. If approved, the funds will be transferred to your program office.
 In most cases, this award will be treated as a scholarship and may be used by the department to pay up-front costs on your behalf, or may be applied to your student account.
-The award may affect your financial aid eligibility, and you are strongly encouraged to contact the financial aid experts in One Stop to understand what the impact will be for your individual situation. **If your plans change and you do not attend the conference, the scholarship will be withdrawn.
+The award may affect your financial aid eligibility, and you are strongly encouraged to contact the financial aid experts in One Stop to understand what the impact will be for your individual situation. **If your plans change and you do not attend the conference, the funds must be returned to the Grad Office.

 Note: Use of University funds for travel must be in compliance with University Policy.
 Traveling internationally for University purposes requires registration of the travel.
-In particular, view Using Vehicles for University Business for more information about use of university vehicles, use of a rented vehicle, or use of a personal vehicle.
+If driving, view Using Vehicles for University Business for more information about use of university vehicles, use of a rented vehicle, or use of a personal vehicle.